COVESA/vsomeip/documentation/vsomeipUserGuide.md

         considered to be blocked (and an additional thread is used to execute pending callbacks if max_dispatchers is configured greater than 0).
 The default value if not specified is 100ms.

-    * 'max_detached_thread_wait_time' (optional)

-        The maximum time in seconds that an application will wait for a detached dispatcher thread to finish executing.
-The default value if not specified is 5s.

     * 'threads' (optional)

         The number of internal threads to process messages and events within an application.